-MOVER & SHAKER (of pinches of salt): Turbocharged by a risk-taking sensibility, a refusal to stay still, and a day-glo palette, my work is distinct for its ‘positive atmosphere’ (Guardian 2014), ’radical interdisciplinarity’ (UCL geographer Professor Alan Latham 2017), ‘eclectic style and cheeky attitude‘ (Sydney Morning Herald 2006), which is also ‘positively disruptive’ (National Coordinating Centre for Public Engagement Images Award for Culture Change, 2018).
+MOVER & SHAKER (of pinches of salt): Turbocharged by an insatiable curiosity, risk-taking sensibility, a refusal to stay still, and a day-glo palette, my work is distinct for its ‘positive atmosphere’ (Guardian 2014), ’radical interdisciplinarity’ (UCL geographer Professor Alan Latham 2017), ‘eclectic style and cheeky attitude‘ (Sydney Morning Herald 2006), which is also ‘positively disruptive’ (National Coordinating Centre for Public Engagement Images Award for Culture Change, 2018).
 My practice, research and teaching are magically/messily intertwined, and what/how/why I do draws on my working class background with parents who left school by 16, ‘hothouse’ educational upbringing in shiny Singapore, and finding out in 2015 that my communication/learning/cognitive/behaviorial modes and affinity for long clunky sentences is due to my dyslexia, ADHD, dyspraxia and autism.

 TACTICS: I use artistic/creative practices and research, interdisciplinary and intercultural dialogues and collaborations as processes of interrogation and expression, to energise, disrupt, connect, and catalyse new conversations towards change.
 I mobilise the body and mind in motion as modes of creative intervention to trouble and trespass borders/silos/‘norms’ (geopolitical, disciplinary, cultural) amid a world in motion/commotion.
 Scampering within/between/across crevices and boundaries, I engineer spaces of ‘productive antagonisms’ (Latham and Tan 2016) in a distinctive ‘ill-disciplined’ (Tan & Asherson 2018) approach, gathering diverse and divergent bodies and bodies of knowledge to generate new insights to issues/tasks.
 There are multiple, overlapping strands, including around: leadership, running, mind wandering and neurodiversity, (im)mobilities and borders, disability, health, gender and technology.